1987 Ming Court Affair

-The Ming Court Affair was a political coup in Sarawak, Malaysia that began in 1983, developed into a full-blown political crisis during 1987 state election, and ended after the Sarawak Malaysian People's Association (PERMAS) was dissolved in 1991.
-This political crisis mainly involved in the dispute between Abdul Rahman Ya'kub (former Sarawak chief minister) and his nephew Abdul Taib Mahmud (chief minister of Sarawak) over the control of the state government and Sarawak's natural resources.
+The Ming Court Affair was a political coup in Sarawak, Malaysia that began in 1983, developed into a full-blown political crisis during the 1987 state election, and ended after the Sarawak Malaysian People's Association (PERMAS) was dissolved in 1991.
+This political crisis mainly involved the dispute between Abdul Rahman Ya'kub (former Sarawak chief minister) and his nephew Abdul Taib Mahmud (chief minister of Sarawak) over the control of the state government and Sarawak's natural resources.

 1983

 Abdul Rahman Ya'kub was the third Sarawak chief minister, ruling from 1970 to 1981.
 He left his chief minister post to his nephew Abdul Taib Mahmud in 1981.
 Abdul Rahman then proceed to assume the ceremonial post of Governor of Sarawak from 1981 to 1985.
 Abdul Rahman had advocated his nephew for the chief minister post but the relationship soon turned sour after two years.
 This was because Abdul Rahman wanted Taib to take his advice while running the state government.
 Rahman's loyalists in Sarawak cabinet also tried to direct the distribution of the state's natural resources and the operation of governmental agencies according to Rahman's wishes.
 Taib continued Rahman's governing policy and inherited the whole Sarawak cabinet intact from his uncle.
 However, Taib soon grew frustrated with his uncle's control.
 Taib slowly replaced Rahman's loyalists with his own men.
 This has resulted in Rahman's displeasure over Taib.

 During the opening ceremony of Tanjung Kidurong port of Bintulu in September 1983, Rahman criticised the federal government for breaking its promise of building a new airport in Bintulu while Taib was trying to deliver his own speech.
 Taib felt embarrassed by the action of his uncle and left the stage while his uncle was still speaking.
 Taib later made a public apology on the incident and handed over his resignation letter to Abdul Rahman.
 Rahman declined the resignation of Taib because Rahman himself also handed over a resignation letter to Yang di-Pertuan Agong to vacate his governor's seat.
 However, Rahman was persuaded by Yang di-Pertuan Agong to stay until his term expires in April 1985.